AVSLab/basilisk/docs/bskReleaseNotes.md

     <li>Cleaned up opNav messages to be consistent with other messages, and simplified the limbFinding code.
 Only functionality change is Gaussian Blur.</li>
      <li>Add new OpNav module using a planet limb.
 Algorithm developed by J. Christian</li>
     <li>Added support for OpenCV v 4.1.1 and Eigen library 3.3.7</li>
+    <li>fixed issue with Windows having trouble compiling due to use of `uint`</li>
+    <li>added instructions on how to use the new Xcode 11 on macOS.
+This requires installing 2 more tools.
+Updated the install and macOS FAW pages.</li>
 </ul>

 ##  Version 1.0.0 🍾🍾🍾🍾🍾